1978

 780622A 22nd June: PETER TOSH.
 Myrtle Beach, South Carolina, Convention Center, incl.

-- Don’t Look Back (William Robinson/RonaldWhite) -MJ on backing vocals
+- Don’t Look Back (William Robinson/RonaldWhite) -MJ sharing vocals

 Line-up: see 780619A.